Christopher Rawson: Career

 From 1968, and as Emeritus since 2018, Rawson was a member of the English faculty at the University of Pittsburgh, where he taught courses primarily in satire, Shakespeare, critical writing, Irish drama, and the work of playwright August Wilson.
 He came to know Wilson and his plays well through covering him since 1984 for the playwright's hometown newspaper of record.
 In 1999, when the eighth play ("King Hedley II") in what would become a 10-play cycle had its world premiere, in his Dec.
 15 column in the Pittsburgh Post-Gazette, he was the first to name it the "Pittsburgh Cycle".
 Since then, the August Wilson Estate has named it the American Century Cycle, and both names are now used.
 Rawson is on the Board of Trustees (as secretary) and serves as program chair of the Daisy Wilson Artist Community, named for Wilson's mother, which has restored August Wilson House at 1727 Bedford Ave. in Pittsburgh's Hill District, where Wilson lived his first 13 years and where his cycle of 10 plays can be said to have begun.

 From 2001-2020 Rawson produced Off the Record, an annual musical theater satire of Pittsburgh news and newsmakers which raises funds for the Greater Pittsburgh Community Food Bank and other charities.
 In 1999, he wrote Where Stone Walls Meet the Sea, a 600-page centennial history of the Donald Ross-designed Sakonnet Golf Club in Little Compton, Rhode Island and of the summer colony of which it is a part.
 He and Laurence A. Glasco have written August Wilson: Pittsburgh Places in His Life and Plays (Pittsburgh History & Landmarks Foundation, 2nd edition, 2015) and their larger work, August Wilson's Pittsburgh, is expected soon, to be published by the University of Pittsburgh Press.

 Personal life

 In the November 18, 1989 issue of the Pittsburgh Post-Gazette, Rawson characterizes himself as "enthusiastic, exhausted, and Unitarian", and on at least a handful of Sunday services during the prior two decades, he had addressed the congregations of Unitarian Universalist churches in the Greater Pittsburgh metropolitan area.

 On October 2, 1976, Rawson married Pittsburgh television producer Mary Sweenie (née Riedel), by which name she continued to be credited prior to 1980.
 Since then, she has become much better known as Mary Rawson.
-The Rawsons have two children, a son and daughter.
+The Rawsons have four children, a son and three daughters.